khaclinh/AST4AV-HighWay/README.md

 ---

 ## Acknowledgements
-Especially thanks to [HighwayEnv](https://github.com/Farama-Foundation/HighwayEnv) with there excellent work.
+- Especially thanks to [HighwayEnv](https://github.com/Farama-Foundation/HighwayEnv) with there excellent work.
 This code base borrow borrow frameworks to accelerate implementation.
+- This project is supported by a grant from the Smart Pavements Australia Research Collaboration Hub.

 ## Contact
 If you have any problems about this work, please contact Linh Trinh at linhtk.dhbk@gmail.com.